 Specify and supervise protocols and rules to access data storage infrastructure within the company

 3. Duties of an IT Project Manager

-An IT project manager is responsible for the following in an organization:
+IT project managers are responsible for the following in an organisation:

-Prioritize, schedule, and coordinate IT operations, and manage IT resources.
+Prioritise, schedule, and coordinate IT operations and manage IT resources.